coder/coder/docs/api/workspaces.md

 To perform this operation, you must be authenticated.
 [Learn more](authentication.md).

-## Update workspace dormancy status by id
+## Update workspace dormancy status by id.

 ### Code samples